KiKiHUN1/Mega-Schematics-Downloader/README.md

 Anyways, check out the [release](https://github.com/KiKiHUN1/Mega-Schematics-Downloader/releases/tag/Working) if you wan't to use it.

-tldr.: you can edit the mega link and use this code to download files inside folder trees.
+btw.: you can edit the mega link and use this code to download files inside folder trees.